Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Your roots can be touched up anywhere from 2–8 weeks after coloring.
-Dark roots in blonde hair need to be touched up sooner to keep your color looking good though as the dark hair is much more obvious due to the wide degree of contrast.
+Dark roots in blonde hair need to be touched up sooner to keep your color looking good though as the dark hair is much more obvious due to the degree of contrast.

-As a simple rule of thumb, roots can be touched up at any time as long as they are noticeable.
+As a simple rule of thumb, roots can be touched up at any time if they are noticeable.
 However, the shorter they are, the more difficult it is to avoid overlap.
-Longer roots on the other hand, won't lighten as effectively because the warmth of the scalp works in your favor the shorter your regrowth is.
+Longer roots on the other hand, won't lighten as effectively because the warmth of the scalp works in your favor when you work with shorter regrowth.

-All of this means that for the easiest application, least damage, and best lightening, it is best to touch up your roots when they are about half an inch long.
+This means that for the easiest application, least damage, and best lightening, it is optimal to touch up your roots when they are about half an inch long.
 Anything shorter than this is hard to work with, and anything longer is more resistant to lightening.

 When you have dark roots, the dye process consists of: